polineniavinash/GenAI-EnterpriseChatAssistant/README.md

 3. Start chatting by typing your questions and hitting send.
 4. Use the 'Summarize All Conversations' button to get an overview of AI responses.

-## Installation
-Instructions on how to install and run the application, including required packages.

-## Contributing
-Guidelines for contributing to the project, if applicable.

-## License
-Specify the license under which the project is released.

 ## Additional Information
 - Make sure to add your OpenAI API key in the UI.

-## Future Enhancements
-Discuss potential features or improvements you're considering for future versions.

 ## Contributions
 Contributions to this project are welcome!
 Whether it's feature requests, bug reports, or code contributions, your input is valuable.